Factorization of the Partial Covariance in Singly-Connected Path Diagrams: Causal Phenomena Explained

-We now demonstrate the theorems above on some examples that shed light on some causal phenomena.
-The examples are borrowed from \citet{Pearl2013}, who used other means than the theorems above to study them.
+In this section, we demonstrate Theorems \ref{the:condpath1} and \ref{the:condpath2} on some examples that shed light on some causal phenomena.
+The examples are borrowed from \citet{Pearl2013}, who studied them using Equation \ref{eq:partial}.
+The objective of this section is purely illustrative.
+That is, we do not compare our explanations and those by \citet{Pearl2013}, as our theorems and Equation \ref{eq:partial} address different problems.

 \begin{example} Consider the path diagram (i) in Figure \ref{fig:examples}.
 The causal effect of $X$ on $Y$ is given by the regression coefficient $r_{YX} = \alpha \beta$.
 Since $W$ does not lie on the causal path from $X$ to $Y$, one may think that the causal effect of $X$ on $Y$ is also given by the partial regression coefficient $r_{YX \cdot W}$, which can be computed from the subpopulation satisfying $W=w$ for any $w$.
 However, this is incorrect as shown by \citet[Section 3.2]{Pearl2013}.
 We arrive at the same conclusion as \citet{Pearl2013} by applying Theorem \ref{the:condpath1} with $X_1=X, X_2=Z, X_3=Y, Z_1^1=Z^2=Z^3=Z_3^3=\emptyset$, and $Z^2_2=\{W\}$, which gives that